What is an Impeller on a Boat?

 Credit: www.youtube.com

-Find out more about Kayak Fishing by exploring this related topic.
+Need to understand more about Kayak Fishing?
+This post might help you.
 How to Register a Boat in Indiana Without a Title

 How Often Should A Boat Impeller Be Replaced?